 According to the National Center for PTSD, 30% of Vietnam Veterans have had PTSD, 12% of Gulf War Veterans have PTSD in a given year, and 11-20% of Veterans who served in Operations Iraqi Freedom & Enduring Freedom suffer from PTSD in a given year.

-We fell in love with the Rescue for PTSD because they are working to solve both problems.
-These incredible volunteers rescue dogs from shelters and train them to help improve the quality of life for our heroic Veterans!
+The incredible volunteers at Rescue for PTSD rescue dogs from shelters and train them to help improve the quality of life for our heroic Veterans!
 Saving dogs saving Veterans!

 The Rescue for PTSD is close to our hearts because they brought Hailey into our family.
 You can learn all about Hailey and Jason’s journey together on their website, as well as several of their other Veteran/Dog teams.